 Medical interpreters and translators convert information from one language to another.
-Interpreters work in spoken or sign language, whereas translators work in written language.
-Medical interpreters and translators typically work in health care settings and help patients communicate with doctors, nurses, and other medical staff.
-Both interpreters and translators must have a strong grasp of medical terminology and the common words for those medical terms in both languages, maintaining message content, context, and style as much as possible.
+Interpreters work in spoken or sign language, and translators work in written language.
+Health or medical interpreters and translators typically work in health care settings and help patients communicate with doctors, nurses, and other medical staff.
+Both interpreters and translators must have a strong grasp of medical terminology and the common words for those medical terms in both languages, all while maintaining message content, context, and style as much as possible.

 Medical interpreters work with live speech.
-They listen to speakers and interpret what they say.
+They listen to speakers and translate what they say.
 Medical interpreters may interpret consecutively, which means they wait for the speaker to pause.
 They may also interpret simultaneously, which means they translate while the speaker talks.
 Medical interpreters must also have sensitivity to participate in the patient's personal situations with health care providers.
+Interpreters work in a variety of healthcare settings, including hospitals, clinics, private offices, rehabilitation centers and nursing homes.
+They also confront unique issues related to working in mental health facilities, substance abuse clinics, forensic services, and domestic violence programs.

-Medical translators work only with written text.
+Health or medical translators work only with written text.
 They don't usually have the same level of personal interaction with patients and providers that interpreters do.
 They primarily convert information brochures, materials that patients must read and sign, and website information from one language to another.
+Translators have time to access resources (dictionaries, glossaries, etc.) and revise each word and sentence in order to produce an accurate document before delivering their product to the client.
+They generally work from their home computers and tend to specialize in a particular field.